iTwin/itwinjs-core/docs/presentation/Customization/ExtendedDataUsage.md

-# Using Extended Data
+# Using extended data

 This page explains how to leverage data injected into presentation data objects using [extended data rule](./ExtendedDataRule.md) to customize information shown in our UIComponents.

-## Customize Tree Node Item Icon
+## Customize tree node item icon

 In order to add icon for [TreeNodeItem]($components-react) based on ECInstance we need to assign node icon with Presentation Rules.
 This is achievable using [ExtendedDataRule](./ExtendedDataRule.md):